lucidarch/laravel/readme.md

 ##### UI

-Using on of the methods above, the new Feature can be found at `src/Services/Api/Features/ListUsersFeature.php`.
+Using one of the methods above, the new Feature can be found at `src/Services/Api/Features/ListUsersFeature.php`.
 Now you can fill up a bunch of jobs in its `handle` method.

 ### 3. Create a Job